Amir077/esx_motorcycledealer/README.md

 # esx_motorcycledealer

-This script is a modified of esx_vehicleshop By ESX-Org
+This script is a modified of esx_vehicleshop By [ESX-Org](https://github.com/ESX-Org/esx_vehicleshop)

 ## Requirements

-* Auto mode (everyone can buy vehicles from the dealer)
+* Auto mode (everyone can buy motorcycl from the dealer)
   * No need to download another resource

 ## Download & Installation